 Thinking errors are irrational patterns of thinking that can cause you to feel bad and sometimes act in self-defeating ways.
 If you feel more upset the more you think about a situation, you may want to try thinking about it differently.
 I know this sounds like pretty generic advice, but...

-When you’re thinking in black-and-white, you see everything in terms of being either good or bad with nothing in between.
-For example: either you’re great, or you’re a loser; If you don’t look like a model, you must be ugly; if you do something wrong, then you are completely bad.
+When you’re thinking in black and white, you see everything in terms of being either good or bad with nothing in between.
+For example: either you’re successful and high achieving, or you’re stupid and lazy; if you don’t look perfect, you must be disgusting to look at; if you do something wrong, then you can’t do anything right.

 The challenge: Look for shades of gray

 It’s important to avoid thinking about things in terms of extremes.
 Most things aren’t black and white, but somewhere in-between.
 Just because something isn’t completely perfect doesn’t mean that it’s a total disaster.

 - Is it really so bad, or am I seeing things in black and white?

 - How else can I think about the situation?

 Another common thinking error is to make unfair comparisons between certain individuals and yourself.
 When you do this, you compare yourself with people who have a specific advantage in some area.
 Making unfair comparisons can leave you feeling inadequate.

 The challenge: Stop making unfair comparisons

 I know, I know.
 This clearly isn’t as easy as it sounds, but hear me out.
 You can spend your energy tearing yourself down for things you don’t have or know how to do, or choose to consistently be compassionate with yourself instead.
 Your journey is completely unique; everyone’s journey is.
 Where someone else excels at one thing, you excel at another.
 Humankind has reached their current state because we are all different and can offer different skills and experiences to benefit the whole.
 If we all looked, behaved and studied in the same way…how would that help?